 Should You Consider Specialty Ammo Loads?

 In recent years, ammo manufacturers have come out with some new specialty loadings as well.
-Reduced recoil loads have become popular with female shooters, younger shooters and anyone with a heightened sensitivity to recoil.
+Reduced recoil loads have become popular with lighter-built shooters, younger shooters and anyone with a heightened sensitivity to recoil.
 These loads feature special powders and bullets to achieve hunting performance on deer-sized game out to 200 yards, with much less than standard recoil.

 TIP: Hunters, is it time for you to give up the big guns?
 Check out this post about: Using smaller caliber rifles for aging hunters here.